Learn more about the rich history behind the flavors that make up our line of Pure Flavor Extracts.

-And bitter it was in those early days when it was consumed as a drink that also included ground corn, honey and vanilla.
-Nonetheless, when Montezuma served the drink to Cortez, the Spanish conquistador was so astounded he demanded to be told the ingredients (and then shortly after executed the Aztecan Emperor).
-Through Cortez, the cocoa beans were brought to Spain and Europe, where it continued to be enjoyed solely as a hot chocolate drink for centuries by the upper classes.
-It wasn't until 1847 that chocolate was consumed in its solid form when British chocolatier J.S.
-Fry and Sons developed the first ever method for molding the cocoa butter into chocolate bars.
+Cortés eventually brought cocoa beans to Spain and Europe, where they were used solely for a hot chocolate drink for centuries by the upper classes.
+It wasn’t until 1847 that chocolate was consumed in solid form, when British chocolatier J.S.
+Fry and Sons developed the first-ever method for molding cocoa butter into chocolate bars, which soon became a worldwide favorite.

-Beyond the popular fruit, orange trees also sprout pure white flowers with five petals and an intoxicating fragrance.
-Ever since oranges made their appearance in the Middle East, the people there have been distilling the petals to produce flavorful and fragrant orange blossom water, which they used in the preparation of their food.
+Ever since orange trees made their appearance in the Middle East, people have been distilling their flower petals to produce flavorful and fragrant orange blossom water for food preparation.
 At the end of the 17th century, Anne Marie Orsini, Duchess of Bracciano and Princess of Nerola, Italy, used the essence of the bitter orange tree blossoms to perfume her baths.
-The fragrance gained popularity to the point that even today it's still called Neroli oil.
+Today, the fragrance continues to gain popularity.

-Eventually peppermint began to be used as an ingredient in food and is now prevalent in Middle Eastern and Southeast Asian meals as well as European and American desserts, such as peppermint ice cream (which was loved by Napoleon's wife, Marie), candy canes and mint chocolates.
-Our Pure Peppermint Extract enables you to prepare these dishes in your own kitchen.
+Eventually peppermint became a commonly used ingredient in food and is now prevalent in Middle Eastern and Southeast Asian cuisine, as well as popular European and American desserts such as peppermint ice cream (which was loved by Napoleon Bonaparte’s first wife, Marie Louis), candy canes and mint chocolates.

-Throughout its history, rose water has carried a reputation as a luxury ingredient.
-Roman emperors once swam in pools of pure rose water.
+Throughout its history, rose water has carried a reputation as a luxury ingredient, exemplified by the fact that Roman emperors once swam in pools of it.
 For centuries, European bakers used it to flavor madeleines and cakes.
 And, in the 17th century, rose water was rare enough and valuable enough that it could be used as legal tender.